haku/Onosendai/README.md

 * Background tweet fetching (currently fixed 15 min interval).
 * Home timeline, mentions, personal timeline, and lists can all be columns.
+* Read Later column: any tweet can be saved locally for reading later.
 * Configured via JSON file on the file system.
 * Currently can only read, not write (its a work in progress).